0ut0flin3/Talk2GPT/README.md

 LINUX: `apt install mpg321 python3-dev portaudio19-dev`

-MAC: `brew install mpg321 python3-dev portaudio19-dev` On Mac, portaudio probably needs to be compiled from source....
+MAC: `brew install mpg321 portaudio` On Mac, portaudio probably needs to be compiled from source....

 **2)** Have an OpenAI's Api Key  ( you can set it in app or put it inside the OPENAI_API_KEY environment variable.)